BadPirate/oauth2-nest/README.md

 ### Resource owner information

-Nest does not support access to any personal information of the authorizing resource owner.
+Smartthings does not support access to any personal information of the authorizing resource owner.
 As such, this package does not support the `getResourceOwner` method documented in the core package.

-This package will throw a `Stevenmaguire\OAuth2\Client\Provider\Exception\ResourceOwnerException` exception if you attempt to use this method.
+This package will throw a `BadPirate\OAuth2\Client\Provider\Exception\ResourceOwnerException` exception if you attempt to use this method.

 ## Testing